CodingLordThe7th/CodingLordThe7th/README.md

 - 💞️ I’m looking to collaborate on my current CVShield project
 - 📫 How to reach me: You can't
 - 😄 Pronouns: Him/him (because I'm him)
-- ⚡ Fun fact: I'm not human
+- ⚡ Fun fact: I'm human